 Whenever practicable, utilities shall provide bill and cost impacts that represent equipment specifications, operating conditions, and energy prices specific to the individual customers installing the measures.
 At a minimum, electric utilities shall provide customer with estimates of bill and cost impacts that represent default equipment specification, operating conditions, and energy prices appropriate to the customer installing the measure.
 Utilities may comply with these requirements by providing customers with interactive electronic tools.
+Agree, with emphasis on the term “practicable.”
+As mentioned above, midstream and potentially other delivery methods may require use of default averages that may not represent specific customers.
+Further, we expect to continue to rely on things like DOE testing standards and code requirements as we do with efficiency measures that often do not reflect a particular customers circumstance.